-Charles Dickens first known visit to Sheffield appears to be in 1852.
-During that year Dickens had formed an amateur theatrical group to raise funds for the Guild of Literature and Art.
+Charles Dickens first known visit to Sheffield appears to be in 1852, when he was aged 40 and already very famous both nationally and internationally.
+Earlier that year Dickens had formed an amateur theatrical group to help raise funds for the Guild of Literature and Art, a charity that supported authors, actors and artists who had fallen upon hard times.
 The amateur players toured the country putting on shows in a number of towns and cities, including Sheffield.

-On Friday, 17 September 1858, Charles Dickens returned to Sheffield as part of a national public reading tour.
-The performance was held at the Music Hall, Surrey Street at 8pm.
+On Friday, 17 September, Charles Dickens performed at the Music Hall, Surrey Street, in a show that commenced at 8pm.
 Dickens read from The Poor Traveller, The Boots at the Hollytree Inn, and the Mrs Gamp episode from Martin Chuzzlewit.
 The performance had been originally advertised that Dickens would read from A Christmas Carol, but the itinerary was changed a couple of weeks before the visit.

-Dickens returned to the city the following month, appearing again at the Music Hall on Friday, 29 October.
+Dickens returned to Sheffield the following month, appearing again at the Music Hall on Friday, 29 October.
 On this occasion, he read the story of Little Paul from Dombey and Son and the trial scene from The Pickwick Papers.

 In a review the following day the Sheffield Independent reported its regret that Dickens visited Sheffield for the last time and also that the venue chosen was not sufficient to hold more people: